 The main job of insulation is to stop heat transfer.
 One of the basic laws of thermodynamics is that warm air will always travel to cool air.
 So, if you are cooling your home, one of the challenges you have is keeping the warm outdoor air from infiltrating your cool indoor air.
-Insulation helps by blocking the outdoor heat from coming into your home through the walls, ceilings and roof.
+Insulation helps by blocking the outdoor heat from coming into your home through the walls, ceilings, and roof.

 Different Kinds of Heat

-There are 3 different kinds of heat transfer that insulation blocks: conduction, which is heat that moves through solids or liquids; convection, which moves through gases; and radiation, which is thermal heat.
+There are 3 different kinds of heat transfer that insulation blocks: conduction, which is heat that moves through solids or liquids; convection, which moves through gases; and radiation, which is a thermal heat.
 The way insulation works in the summer is not by keeping the cool air in, but by keeping the 3 kinds of heat out.
 In winter, insulation works to keep the heat in.
 This is why it’s important to have good insulation in your home.

 Benefits of Insulation

 - Slows the transfer of heat